 JBoss management port.
-Default is 9999 for JBoss.
+Default is 9990 for JBoss.
+This property is set during the Process Server installation.

 cmx.server.load.nonsmos.sourcesystem.enddate.like.smos

 Sets the relationship end-date of a system that is not a State Management Override System (SMOS) to be the same as that of an SMOS.
 Set to true to enable the relationship end-date to be the same as an SMOS.